Yanoama: Part One (from kidnapping to living with the Namoeteri)

-Helena is a girl of Spanish descent ("white girl" in the book), who lives next to a river near the Amazon forest with her family of subsistence farmers.
+Helena is a girl of Spanish descent ("white man’s daughter’ in the book), who lives next to a river near the Amazon forest with her family of subsistence farmers.
 When she is a preadolescent (between 11 and 13 years old), the family is attacked by native warriors ("Indians" in the book).
-She is wounded and captured by one of the Yanoama tribes, and they take her to live with them.
+She is wounded and her parents leave her behind, carrying her other two younger siblings with them.
+She is then found by the Yanoama tribe that attacked her family, called the Kohoroshiwetari, and they take care of her.